evanfrazierc/GTE-Financial-Internship/README.md

 using the online software Atomic.io while it was in a free beta.
 My idea was to implement an adaptive user interface using a dynamic tile interface and including an automatically personalized home screen.
 I presented my ideas to the executive board and the strategy is scheduled to be implemented by October 2016.

+A Day in the Life Video

+The intern group collaborated on this recruiting tool.